 - Pour cheese mixture on top of carrots ensuring to cover carrots completely.

-- Sprinkle bread crumbs on top of sauce and bake for 25 minutes.
+- Sprinkle bread crumbs or crushed Ritz crackers on top of sauce and bake for 25 minutes.

 - Remove from oven and serve immediately.

 Amount Per Serving: Calories: 330Total Fat: 19gSaturated Fat: 11gTrans Fat: 1gUnsaturated Fat: 6gCholesterol: 49mgSodium: 708mgCarbohydrates: 33gFiber: 6gSugar: 13gProtein: 9g